sebnitu/vrembem/docs/_packages/drawer.md

 {% include flag.html heading="Drawer State" %}

 <div class="type" markdown="1">
-By default, the state of a drawer is saved to local storage and applied persistently under the `"DrawerState"` local storage variable.
-Set `{ saveState: false }` to disable save state.
-Use `{ saveKey: "[customKey]" }` to change the key that save state is stored under.
+By default, the state of a drawer is saved to local storage and applied persistently under the "DrawerState" local storage variable.
+Set `saveState: false` to disable save state.
+Use `saveKey: "[CUSTOM-KEY]"` to change the key that save state is stored under.
 </div>

 {% include flag.html heading="Drawer Settings" %}